THIS POST IS SPONSORED BY

 ALDI, who I’m so proud to partner & share with you all throughout 2020.
 ALDI has everything you need for a traditional Thanksgiving meal – the Butterball turkey, sides, & dessert – it’s all offered at the best prices!
 All thoughts & opinions are my own.

-In the spirit of Sidesgiving – ahem, the fun approach to Thanksgiving that we’ve adopted here at PWWB since the sides are kiiinda the star of the holiday – I say we ditch plain ol’ dinner rolls this year & swap them out with biscuits!
+Because the sides are kiiinda the star of Thanksgiving – I say we ditch plain ol’ dinner rolls & swap them out with biscuits!

 The natural sweet & earthy flavor of pumpkin is enhanced with a few of my favorite ingredients – pure maple syrup, fresh sage, & warm fall spices.
-They taste like actual pumpkin & they dance the line between sweet & savory beautifully: dozens of tender layers, rich & buttery flavor, crisp edges & a tender center.
+They taste like actual pumpkin & they beautifully dance the line between sweet & savory: dozens of tender layers, rich & buttery flavor, crisp edges, & a tender center.

-(& P.S. – If you’re not a pumpkin lover or if you can’t find canned pumpkin near you, you can totally make these biscuits with butternut squash, sweet potato, or homemade pumpkin puree.
-Directions for all 3 substitutions are provided in the Recipe Notes, below!)
+If you’re not a pumpkin lover or if you can’t find canned pumpkin near you, you can totally make these biscuits with butternut squash, sweet potato, or homemade pumpkin puree.
+Directions for all 3 substitutions are provided in the Recipe Notes, below!

 As a major bonus, everything you need to make these biscuits is available at ALDI!
 ALDI is my absolute favorite place to shop, especially during the holiday season.
 ALDI has the best staples & seasonal items, & I always stock up on baking essentials at ALDI this time of year to ensure I have everything I need for holiday baking.

-Next time you’re at ALDI (or next time you place a curbside or Instacart order online!), be sure to do the same…it’ll mean you can throw together pumpkin biscuits on a whim this fall (& that’s a really good thing if you ask me!)
+Next time you’re at ALDI, be sure to do the same – it’ll mean you can throw together pumpkin biscuits on a whim this fall (& that’s a really good thing if you ask me)!

 Dozens of layers of pure pumpkin goodness. ♡ Read on to learn more about this Pumpkin Biscuits recipe, or jump straight to the recipe & get cookin’!

 - Pumpkin puree – The star of the show!
 I love the Baker’s Corner Pumpkin Puree from ALDI.
 It has a great rich flavor & a beautiful velvety texture.
-If you can’t find pumpkin puree or if pumpkin isn’t your jam, be sure to check the Recipe Notes below for some suggested substitutions.
+If you can’t find pumpkin puree or if pumpkin isn’t your jam, I include a couple substitutions below.

 - All-purpose flour – Plain & simple!
 The Baker’s Corner Flour from ALDI is what I always keep stocked in my pantry.